 1. Correct your paint by removing scratches and swirl marks and contaminants.
-Wash and dry your car.
+Wash with Dawn soap, rinse and dry your car.

-2. Remove existing wax or polish using “Squeaky Clean” in the kit, apply and remove by hand or buffer.
+2. Remove existing wax or polish using “Squeaky Clean” included in the kit.
+Apply and remove by hand or buffer (with waffle foam pad.)

-3. Go over your car with high percentage of Isopropyl alcohol to remove any Squeaky Clean residue.
+3. Go over your car with a clean microfiber towel and a high percentage of Isopropyl alcohol to remove any Squeaky Clean residue.
 (Note, run your fingertips over the paint.
-If you feel any contaminants, then use a claybar with lubricant to remove them.
 You want a perfectly smooth surface, free of contaminants and previously applied wax or polish before applying ceramic coatings for a superior bond.

 4. Apply BASE COAT CERAMIC COATING onto a cool surface.
-With the application pad, apply a light, even ceramic coat onto 2×2 foot sections at a time, with random motions by hand, until dry.
-DO NOT USE A BUFFER to apply or remove the ceramic coating.
+Apply 10 drops of base coat ceramic onto the cloth side of the application pad, and randomly wipe onto a 3×3 foot area at a time, (like half of a hood or door) until you see a rainbow looking flash, or ceramic is dry.
+That should take about 10 seconds.
+After you finish a 6×3 area, wipe with microfiber towel to remove any overlapping streaks.
+DO NOT USE A BUFFER to apply or polish the ceramic coating.
 The residue from the ceramic will evaporate.
-Inspect within 5 minutes after application and smooth out any streaks with a microfiber cloth.
-If you wait over 5 minutes it will become difficult to smooth out any streaks that you may have.
+Inspect the completed section within 5 minutes after application and smooth out any streaks by gently wiping with a microfiber cloth.
+If you wait over 5 minutes it will become difficult to smooth out any streaks that you may have from overlapping of product.

-5. Wait 24 Hours to give the base coat time to cure. (you can cure in direct sunlight)
+5. Wait 24 Hours to give the base coat time to cure. (you may cure in direct sunlight)